 - Difficulty focusing

 - Numb or disconnected

 Knowing how to treat psychological trauma is essential to helping a person live a full, enjoyable life after a difficult experience.
 While there is no specific cure for psychological trauma, these strong feelings and emotions can be managed through therapy, medication, and other effective practices.

-If you or a loved one needs support for psychological trauma, the team Orange County Behavioral Health are here to help.
+If you or a loved one needs support for psychological trauma, the team OC Specialty Health & Hospitals are here to help.